 Agrophysical indicators of soil fertility is a complex of soil properties characterizing granulometric, mineralogical composition, structure, density, porosity, air and moisture capacity, as well as agrotechnological parameters of soils.

-Agrophysical indicators, except for granulometric and mineralogical composition, are characterized by their dynamism during vegetation period, making their reproduction difficult.
+Agrophysical indicators of soil fertility, except for granulometric and mineralogical composition, are characterized by their dynamism during vegetation period, making their reproduction difficult.

 - Granulometric composition of soils